Io (film): Plot

-While preparing and waiting for the right wind conditions, Sam and Micah grow closer and become romantically involved.
-They also discover that a new queen bee hatched in Sam's hive, which is immune to the toxic air.
-They are informed that the shuttle launch is rescheduled to another site, farther away than the original.
-As a result, they drive into a city blanketed by the toxic atmosphere to obtain the helium required for the journey.
+While preparing and waiting for the right wind conditions, Sam and Micah discover a new queen bee, hatched in Sam's hive, which is immune to the toxic air.
+They also grow closer, but he is reluctant to become romantically involved, angry that Dr. Walden's belief that humans can stay on Earth led to his wife's death.
+Sam insists that they must have sex.

+A transmission reveals that the shuttle launch is rescheduled to another site, farther away than the original.
+As a result, they drive down from the foothills to a city blanketed by the toxic atmosphere to obtain the helium required for the journey.
 After finding the helium, Sam visits an art museum alone.
 Micah rushes after her, knowing her oxygen tank is running low.
 Instead of switching to a new tank, Sam pulls off her mask and breathes the toxic air hoping to survive.
 She takes several breaths, as the scene fades to black.
 Micah travels alone to the spaceship because Sam has decided to stay behind.

-Like the new queen bee in her colony, the changed environment is not toxic to Sam.
+Sam has adapted to the changed environment like the new queen bee in her colony.
 The film ends with her standing on a beach alone before being joined by a young child (presumably Micah's son).
-A voice over of a letter from Sam to Micah tells how beautiful the Earth is, how those who have left the planet will have learned to fear it, and that they are waiting for them to return.
+A voice-over of a letter from Sam to Micah tells how beautiful the Earth is, how those who have left the planet will have learned to fear it, and that she and the child are waiting for them to return.